roudraneelash/Notes/NodeJs/README.md

 -- Files in the "public" directory can now be accessed directly from the browser.
 For example, if there is a file named styles.css in the "public" directory, it can be accessed at http://localhost:3000/styles.css

--- veiw engine for rendering dynamic UI, view engine-EJS
+-- veiw engine for rendering dynamic UI, view engine-EJS -- submitting form data ,action'/route', method post -- parsing the data , using server.use(express.urlencoded({extended:true})) -- validation the form submission, i. using middleware(manual logic), ii. using express-validator